50 Latest Figures IELTS Topics

-The chart below gives attendance figures for Grandville Stadium from 2017, which are projected through 2030 after a major improvement project.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The charts below give attendance figures for Grandville stadium from 2017 which are projected in 2030 after a major improvement project.

 The graphs show figures relating to hours worked and stress levels amongst professionals in eight groups.
 Describe the information shown to a university/college lecturer.